ohkami-rs/sqlx-d1/README.md

 This fact has been brought a lot of Rustaceans trying `sqlx` with `sqlite` feature for D1, but it's impossible because:

 - `sqlx-sqlite` contains a *native dependency* of SQLite driver.
-- actual D1 itself doesn't expose SQL interface.
+- actual D1 itself doesn't expose raw database interface.

 SQLx-D1 works around them by loading `sqlx-sqlite` **only in macro context** and just providing a conversion layer between D1 and SQLx **in library context**.